EimaMei/sili/README.md

 # Sili Toolchain
-Sili Toolchain - a cross-platform software toolchain for modern C programming, featuring many new features, improvements and fixes to the language's barebones STL.
-Made specifically for C99 and up, but can also be used in C++.
+Sili Toolchain is a cross-platform software toolchain for modern C programming, providing many new features, improvements and fixes to the language's barebones STL.
+It is specifically designed for C99 and above but can also be used in C++ codebases.

 # Main goals
 ## Modernize C
-Implement a proper STL for C that is much more feature-rich, safe, readable and just generally better, while also being an alternative to the (bloated) C++ one.
+The toolchain aims to modernize C by implementing a proper STL that is more feature-rich, fast, safe and understandable.
+It serves as an alternative to the bloated C++ STL.
-## Be fast & useful
+## Performance & Utility
-Keep a balance between having exceptional performance and giving more options to the end-developer.
+Sili Toolchain strives to strike a balance between having exceptional performance and while providing more options to end-developers.
-## Be portable
+## Portability
-`sili.h` is a single-header library, meaning it can be drag 'n dropped to any project.
-Not only that but Sili Toolchain is designed to be cross-platform between all the dekstop OSses!
+`sili.h`  is a single-header library, allowing for easy integration into any project.
+Furthermore, Sili Toolchain is designed to be cross-platform, supporting all major desktop operating systems.

 # Features
-- Standard types (`u8`, `i32`, `u64` etc).
-- Macros that define what architecture/OS/compiler/standard you are on (`SI_CPU_X86`, `SI_SYSTEM_WINDOWS`, `SI_COMPILER_CLANG`, `SI_STANDARD_C99`, `SI_STANDARD_ANSI` etc).
+- Architecture/OS/Compiler/Standard indentification macros (`SI_CPU_X86`, `SI_SYSTEM_WINDOWS`, `SI_COMPILER_CLANG`, `SI_STANDARD_C99`, `SI_STANDARD_ANSI` etc).
 - Useful macros (`typeof()`, `SI_ASSERT`/`SI_STATIC_ASSERT`, `SI_BIT`, `foreach` etc).
 - Robust string implementation (`siString`, fully compatible with `char*`).
 - Better arrays (`siArray(<type>)`, compatible with other C arrays`).